MotohisaFukuda/CROP/README.md

 ## Works for various fruits.
 <img src="/images/murayama35a.png" width="33%" /><img src="/images/murayama21a.png" width="33%" /><img src="/images/murayama45.png" width="33%"/>
-<i>The photos with no masks (left) are the inputs and the ones with masks (right) are the outputs. **CROP** can identify and process the central roundish fruit of various kinds and colors.
+<i>The photos with no masks (left, 512×512 pixels) are the inputs and the ones with masks (right, 512×512 pixels) are the outputs. **CROP** can identify and process the central roundish fruit of various kinds and colors.
 These examples are independent of the training process.
 Photo credit: Hideki Murayama.</i>

 ## Achieved generality.
 <img src="/images/coffee10.png" width="25%" /><img src="/images/bread2.png" width="25%" /><img src="/images/okuno_ball1556.png" width="25%"/><img src="/images/stone_br6.png" width="25%"/>
 <i>It can process organic or non-organic roundish objects.
-The photos with no masks (left) are the inputs and the ones with masks (right) are the outputs.
+The photos with no masks (left, 512×512 pixels) are the inputs and the ones with masks (right, 512×512 pixels) are the outputs.
 These examples are independent of the training process.</i>

 ## Reduces measurement errors.
  <img src="/images/338_i.png" width="16%" /><img src="/images/338_tiles_lite.png" width="48%" /><img src="/images/338_h.png" width="20%" /><img src="/images/338_f.png" width="16%" />